FaxHack/Cracked.io-ServerEmulator/README.md

 Working: 26/06/2023

+# Known Issues

+Only Works on some tools

 # Change Log:

 V 1.0 - Released Emulator

-V 1.1 - Added way to successfully rolled back modifications to the hosts file upon closure of the tool.
+V 1.1 - Added a way to successfully roll back modifications to the host file upon closure of the tool.

 # DMCA VIOLATIONS
-Does this projects violates DMCA?
+Does this project violate DMCA?
 Absolutely not.

-This program only show a method that can be done manually without any problem.
+This program only shows a method that can be done manually without any problem.
 It is basically a clone of the original cracked.io auth Server.
 This can be done by everyone, and it does not interact with Process Memory.

 It does not modify programs in any way.